junxit/us-congress-bills-111/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “State Ethics Law Protection Act of 2009”.
+This Act may be cited as the “State Ethics Law Protection Act of 2010”.

 ## § 2.
 Pay to play reform

 Section 112 of title 23, United States Code, is amended by adding at the end the following:

-> - **(h)** *Pay To play reform* A State shall not be considered to have violated a requirement of this section solely because the State has in effect a law or an order that limits the amount of money an individual, who is doing business with a State agency with respect to a Federal-aid highway project, may contribute to a political campaign.
+> - **(h)** *Pay To play reform* A State transportation department shall not be considered to have violated a requirement of this section solely because the State in which that State transportation department is located, or a local government within that State, has in effect a law or an order that limits the amount of money an individual or entity that is doing business with a State or local agency with respect to a Federal-aid highway project may contribute to a political party, campaign, or elected official.